daijro/browserforge/README.md

 Parameters:
-    screen (Screen, optional): Screen constraints for the generated fingerprint. strict (bool, optional): Whether to raise an exception if the constraints are too strict.
+    screen (Screen, optional): Screen constraints for the generated fingerprint. strict (bool, optional): Whether to raise an exception if the constraints are too strict. mock_webrtc (bool, optional): Whether to mock WebRTC when injecting the fingerprint.
+Default is False. slim (bool, optional): Disables performance-heavy evasions when injecting the fingerprint.
+Default is False.
     **header_kwargs: Additional header generation options for HeaderGenerator.generate
 ```